Summary

 In many circumstances, you will have vital data points (fields) - data that needs to be filled in - use mandatory Field Rules for this

-And there will be times where you don't want certain data to be edited (either deliberately or accidentally) - use locked Field Rules for this
+There will likely be times where you don't want certain data to be edited (either deliberately or accidentally) - use locked Field Rules for this

 Some example use cases are: